KRWCLASSIC/ffmpegShell.py/README.md

 - .fss Scripts: ffmpegShell can execute custom scripts written in a special format.
 These scripts can contain a series of commands to be executed by the shell.
 They can be executed using ```fss``` command, as a plugin in ```.ffscore/.fssPlugins``` directory (Look into ``auto.ffexec`` file) or by using "run" argument. e.g.: ```ffs run(test.fss, test_2.fss)```

-- Python Code Blocks: .fss Scripts support python code blocks, shell will execute them as if they were usual python script, you can make code block like this:
+- Python Code Blocks: .fss Scripts support python code blocks, shell will execute them as if they were usual python script (You can import packages), you can make code block like this:

 ```
 [python]
 print('code')